project-chip/connectedhomeip/src/lib/support/jsontlv/README.md

 Helper functions for converting TLV-encoded data to Json format and vice versa.

-In order for the Json format to represent the TLV format without loss of information, the Json key of each element should contain the TLV element tag and type information.
+In order for the Json format to represent the TLV format without loss of information, the Json name of each element should contain the TLV element tag and type information.

-The Json key schema is as follows:
+The Json name schema is as follows:

 ```
 { [field_name:]field_id:element_type[-sub_element_type] }